-- Tidying grassy areas around gardens, trees, fences, or other obstacles, such as swing sets, or decking.
+- Tidying grassy areas around gardens, trees, fences, or other obstacles, such as swing sets or decking.

 - Going into overgrown areas of brush that are more than a mower can cope with.

+Generally speaking, when it comes to buying a trimmer, the more you pay, the better quality model you get.
 A cheap string trimmer may seem like a bargain at the time, but may give out after a few seasons; whereas a more expensive and higher quality model will last a long, long time, as well as often having other advantages.

-Types of Trimmer
+The 3 Types of String Trimmer Used in Yardwork

+Trimmers come in several styles: electric trimmers, gas-powered trimmers, and brush cutters.
+It is very important that you pick the right type for your needs.
 To pick the correct style, you first need to consider: the type of material that you are whacking; the size of the area you are working on; and whether you require any restrictions regarding noise.

-- Gas-powered string trimmers are suitable for large lawns and heavy trimming use.
+These are suitable for large lawns and heavy trimming use.
 Powerful and versatile, these trimmers come with 2-cycle or 4-cycle engines.
 Used by landscaping professionals, some models also come with attachments for edging, pruning, and cultivation duties, as well as trimming.

-- Brush cutters are the big boys of the trimmer world, they have larger engines, thicker line, and strong metal blades for dealing with dense brush and weeds.
+These are the big boys of the trimmer world, they have larger engines, thicker line, and strong metal blades for dealing with dense brush and weeds.
 As well as handheld versions, you can also purchase walk-behind and tow-behind versions for clearing big areas.

-Summary of Trimmer Styles
+A Summary of Trimmer Styles